 Beko and the tech of Turkish coffee.

-UPDATE 3/11/17: Beko has a new version.
-Mostly styling changes from the original.
-Coffee process slightly improved for an even smoother cup.
+UPDATE 3/11/17: Beko has a new version that’s black, not silver.
+There are big style changes from the original.
+The coffee process slightly improved for an even smoother cup.
 The pot stays warmer longer.

 We Americans tend to think of coffee as our own thing, but it’s not.
 It became a success here when colonists boycotted British tea.
-But before Columbus sailed, coffee was already a popular drink with the Sufis in Yemen.
-The word coffee has a Turkish origin, so Turkish coffee is closer to “original” than Starbucks or Folgers.
+Before Columbus sailed, coffee was already a popular drink with the Sufis in Yemen.
+The word “coffee” has a Turkish origin, so Turkish coffee is much closer to “original” than Starbucks or Folgers.

 Why it took so long to automate Turkish coffee.

 The modern stovetop percolator was invented in the US in 1889 and made cooking coffee an automatic process.
 Bialetti’s Moka Pot did the same for stovetop espresso and came along in 1933.
-But Turkish coffee requires a manually-intensive process of bringing the pot to a near boil three times and maintaining a froth.
-The time and labor required is what’s kept it from from being a profitable drink at coffeehouses and restaurants.
-The award-winning Beko (the first electronic Turkish coffee maker) required numerous innovations to heat, cool and froth properly.
+But Turkish coffee required a manually-intensive process of bringing the pot to a near boil three times and maintaining a froth.
+The time and labor required to make Turkish is what’s kept it from from being a profitable drink at your corner coffee place, since speed is of the essence there.
+The award-winning Beko (the first electronic Turkish coffee maker) required numerous innovations to heat, froth and settle the grounds properly.
 And on top if that, it’s energy efficient.

 The technology needed to mimic tradition.

-The 120-volt version of the Beko is not much more expensive than a Keurig and substantially smaller.
+The 120-volt version of the Beko is small and not much more expensive than the high-end Keurigs.
 The plastic pot is somewhat of a technological wonder itself with its thermal bottom.
 There are no pods or filters involved here.
-You add the water, coffee, sugar and spice to the pot.
-It holds 7oz of water, enough for three 2oz cups of Turkish.
-When you press the start button, the Beko lifts and seals the pot, brings it to a near-boil, slightly cools, repeats the process a few times, froths the coffee and beeps three times to let you know it’s done.
-The process takes about 3.5 minutes, but varies depending if you fix one, two or three cups.
-It’s best to let it sit for a minute for the grounds to settle a little more (you’ll hear a subsequent single beep) but you can pour and drink immediately after the beep.
+You add the water and turkish-ground coffee to the pot.
+It holds 7oz of water, enough for three tiny cups of Turkish.
+When you press the start button, the Beko lifts and seals the pot, brings it to a near-boil, slightly cools, repeats the process a few times, froths the coffee and plays the Muddy Waters Mannish Boy riff to let you know it’s done.
+(I’m not kidding.)
+The process takes less than four minutes.
+You can add sugar and spices to the whole pot now if you like.
+It’s best to let it sit for a minute for the grounds to settle a little more (you’ll hear a subsequent single beep.)

 So…how’s the coffee?

 One thing for sure, it’s consistent.
-We seem to be too busy today to manually make Turkish through the traditional 15-20 minute process.
+We seem to be too busy today to manually make Turkish through the traditional, time-intensive 20-minute process.
 Typically somewhere along the way we accidentally boil it, which adds bitterness.
-The Beko is very precise with temperatures, so it’s likely that it brews a cup of Turkish that’s smooth and tastes near as good as what a grandma in Istanbul makes.
-I use the full 7oz of water for three cups with 3 level scoops of fresh-ground coffee, 1 level scoop of sugar in the raw and 1/4 t of homemade Turkish Coffee spice.
+The Beko is very precise with temperatures, so it’s likely that it brews a cup of Turkish that’s smooth and tastes near as good as what a Nene in Istanbul makes.
+I use 7oz of water for three cups with 2 level scoops of ground coffee, 1 level scoop of sugar in the raw and a pinch of homemade Turkish Coffee spice.

 Where to get real Turkish ground coffee.

-In Turkey they’re more particular about the fineness of the grind than the bean.
+In Turkey the most important thing is the fineness of the grind, provided the bean is Arabica.
 The first time I had Turkish Coffee it was made with good-old 8 O’Clock whole-bean coffee that had the hell ground out of it.
-Even if you use the grinder in the store, their espresso and Turkish grind are not fine enough, so a spice mill is the best option for getting it almost to the finesse of talc.
-You can use any whole bean coffee, but a medium roast will give you the best flavor.
+Even if you use the grinder in the store, their espresso and Turkish grind are not fine enough, so a spice mill or Turkish grinder is the best option for getting the grind almost to the fineness of talc.
+You can use any medium roast, 100% Arabica whole bean coffee.
 8 O’Clock’s original bean is reasonably priced and makes a wonderfully smooth cup.
+I’m also like Starbucks Costa Rica for it’s smoothness and lesser acidity.

 Tips for the Beko.

 - Grind the coffee fine.
-You want it to be as fine as talcum powder.
+You want it to be almost as fine as talcum powder.
 The Zassenhaus Havanna is the gold standard for hand grinders.
-Electric grinders can rob the beans of flavor.
-A level scoop (comes with the Beko) per cup is the perfect amount.
+Two level scoops is the perfect amount.
 Dont try to pack the coffee in the scoop or it might not cook properly.

 - Use cold water.
 If you cheat and start with warm water, you won’t absorb as much flavor from the beans.
-I use spring water from the fridge.
-And don’t let the level pass the dividing line between the top and bottom of the cup.
+I use spring water or filtered water from the fridge.
+210ml is about the max the pot can handle.

-- Mix dry ingredients with a little water.
-This forms a paste and makes sure all ingredients get wet and settle properly.
+- Mix dry coffee with a little water.
+This forms a paste and makes sure all grounds get wet and settle properly.
 Once you’ve formed as paste, stir in the rest of the water with a plastic spoon.
 (You want to make sure you don’t scratch the coatings of the metal in the pot.

-- Pour out the sides.
+- Pour gently out the sides.
 The little tabs on the sides that help to lock the pot into place are cleverly designed as spouts for clean pouring.
+It’s always a good idea to wipe the rim after pouring a cup.

 - Cups.
 As opposed to traditional ornate cups, a practical option is Bodum’s 2.5oz Pavina Cups.
 These are double-walled, hand-blown glass that keeps the coffee warm.
 They’re also dishwasher and microwave safe.